Beyond the Switch: Understanding Lighting Control

 Photocells

-Either in conjunction with or in place of time clocks, some exterior lighting control methods employ photocells that automatically turn lights on.
+Some exterior lighting control methods employ photocells that automatically turn lights on in conjunction with or in place of time clocks.
 These sensors have a light-sensitive “bridge” that opens or closes to let electricity through.
 In the absence of light, the bridge closes to power one or more lighting circuits.

 Controllers

-To streamline and consolidate lighting controls communication in a space, design engineers may specify a programmed controller of some sort to facilitate the communication using low voltage wiring.
+Design engineers may specify a programmed controller to facilitate the communication using low-voltage wiring to streamline and consolidate lighting control communication in space.
 Controllers accept signals and communication from switches, occupancy sensors, and/or photocells and then use this information to tell the light fixtures what to do.
-Various manufacturers employ a myriad of communication methods and protocols to accomplish controls communications.
+Various manufacturers employ many communication methods and protocols to accomplish control communications.
 A design engineer can assist an owner with project requirements to help minimize cost implications and system complexities.
 Some manufacturers also provide maintenance or troubleshooting services to alleviate these efforts from a building manager.
-Depending on the complexity of the system, a building owner may also request manufacturer training and commissioning at the completion of a construction project.
+Depending on the system’s complexity, a building owner may also request manufacturer training and commissioning after a construction project.

 Many lighting control systems now provide user-interactive control interfaces.
 A multi-button scene switch allows an occupant to bring one or several lighting zones to predetermined lighting levels according to a space’s function or atmosphere.
 Some control systems have touchscreen wall stations to make the lighting control experience more engaging.